 |50% Max $1,000||Visit Site||Review|

-The District has been solid blue for the last 14 US Presidential elections.
-In fact, over those years every electoral vote in D.C. went to a Democratic candidate.
-In 2020, Dems may feel safe in terms of the party position during the Presidential election, however, with so many Democratic candidates running in 2020 it may be difficult for the District to name a clear winner for the Democratic Primary pick.
+Washington D.C. has been solid blue for the last 14 US Presidential elections.
+In fact, over those years, every electoral vote in D.C. went to a Democratic candidate.
+In 2020, Democrats feel safe in terms of the party position during the Presidential election.

 However, with so many Democratic candidates running in 2020, there will be lots of competition in the District to name a clear winner for the Democratic primary pick.
 If you’re going to bet, make sure to have your wagers in before the D.C.
 Democratic Presidential primary on Tuesday, June 16, 2020.

 The District of Columbia is a small geographical region in the US and is the only US area not represented in the US House or Senate, but rather represented by “Shadow” Representatives and Senators who are not sworn in or by seated in the US legislature and lack congressional voting power (but can cast nonbinding floor votes).